• Skip to primary navigation

 Print Recipe Pin Recipe

 Vegan key lime pie that's entirely grain-free, paleo-friendly, and refined sugar-free bursting with the flavors of bright citrus and luscious coconut.
-This pie takes only 30 minutes of active time to make; give yourself at least one hour to soak the cashews and 4 hours to chill the pie (or an hour in the freezer).
+This pie takes only 30 minutes of active time to make; give yourself at least 1 hour to soak the cashews and 4 hours to chill the pie (or an hour in the freezer).

 Alanna Taylor-Tobin